 \(13 + 37 = 50\)

 The use of base ten materials and the number chart are two different strategies that are equally valid, as long as students are able to explain their reasoning.
 Students who can solve problems like the above in a variety of ways have a better understanding of how to use standard algorithms because they are better able to understand how the different steps in the algorithm affect the numbers.
-In addition, opportunities to model arithmetic operations help students mentally perform operations involving two-digit numbers without the need for pencil and paper.
+In addition, opportunities to model mathematical operations help students mentally perform operations involving two-digit numbers without the need for pencil and paper.

 Models help students make connections and thus gain a better understanding of what the symbols represent in operations.
 Teachers can help students connect their understanding of the problem first with manipulatives and then with symbols such as =, +, and - signs, and then calculate mentally.